 “Sustainability” has been a buzzword in the social sector for the past few years, but what does it really mean?
-Everyone agrees that sustainability is an important factor to evaluate the resiliency of social sector organizations, but few have agreed on a simple formula for nonprofits to reach it.
+Everyone agrees that sustainability is an important factor to evaluate the resiliency of social sector organizations, but few have agreed on a simple path for nonprofits to reach it.

-High-impact Organizations +
+High-impact + High-performance Organizations

 Second, now that you have a model that has impact, how do you tell your story so that your BRAND stands out from the crowd?
 We encourage organizations to follow time-tested principles of storytelling.
 Remember to focus on your “why” to draw people into your story before you focus on your “who” and “how.”
 When you get to the “who” and “how,” be sure you have a clear unique value proposition so you can differentiate yourself from other nonprofits.
-Also, once you have your elevator pitch, make sure it gets results by using best practices to help it “stick.”
+Additionally, once you have your elevator pitch, make sure it gets results by using best practices to help it “stick.”
 Impact is strengthened by creating a storytelling culture that believes everyone – not just development staff – is an ambassador for the organization’s mission.

 Third, for the greatest impact, social sector organizations must be high-performance organizations that prioritize OPERATIONS and REVENUE generation as tools for supporting the organizations’ growth.
-High-performance organizations are consistently invested in learning and continuous improvement.
+High-performance organizations consistently invest in learning and continuous improvement.
 They employ a clear and meaningful strategic planning process, diversify their funding sources and effectively resource key support functions, such as talent management, IT, marketing and financial management.
 We call these areas “social sector lubricant.”
 The stronger your support functions, the faster and more seamlessly your organization can move.
 To increase your organization’s performance, start small by tracking performance through board and staff surveys (by both their importance and satisfaction within your organization) and plotting the results on a 2×2 matrix.
-Strive for high satisfaction in the most important support functions, but also track measurable improvement for all support functions over time.
+Strive for high satisfaction in the most important support functions but also track measurable improvement for all support functions over time.
 This creates a culture of accountability for the organization and ensures that everyone knows how they contribute successfully to the organization’s mission – whether or not they are on the front line.

 Finally, when social sector organizations become high-impact as well as high-performance, they are not only more sustainable, but they also create a CULTURE that attracts better talent for staff and board positions.
 In addition, they achieve greater recognition for their work.
 High-impact, high-performance organizations are also bolstered by good GOVERNANCE, provided by a strong board and management team that supports a culture of accountability, inclusiveness, transparency and responsiveness.